 This I recall to my mind, therefore have I hope.
 It is of the Lord’s mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.
 Lamentations 3:21-23

 When we suffer loss, it is natural for us to grieve.
 And in our emptiness and sorrow, it is also normal that we focus for a time on ourselves and our misery.
 However, if our attention continues to be directed inward, we will eventually lose our perspective and our hope.

-Life will become a confused mixture of “If only I had…” “I remember when…,” “If I knew then what I know now…,” and “Why…?”
-Soon guilt, bitterness, self-degradation, permanently scar or ruin a life, sometimes tragically ending it in suicide.
+Life will become a confusing mixture of “If only I had…” “I remember when…,” “If I knew then what I know now…,” and “Why…?”
+Soon guilt, bitterness, and self-degradation, permanently scar or ruin a life, sometimes tragically ending it in suicide.

 Where is God in all of this?
 Does He abandon us when we fall on bad times?

 C.S.
 Lewis felt as if that were so after his wife died of cancer.
 He expressed his thoughts with disquieting honesty in his classic A Grief Observed:

 When you are happy, so happy that you have no sense of needing Him, so happy that you are tempted to feel His claims upon you as an interruption, if you remember yourself and turn to Him with gratitude and praise, you will be — or so it feels — welcomed with open arms.
 But go to Him when your need is desperate, when all other help is vain, and what do you find?
 A door slammed in your face, and a sound of bolting and double bolting on the inside.
 After that, silence.
 You may as well turn away.

 Have you ever felt that way?
 I certainly have at times in my life.
 What do you do when you feel abandoned by God during heartbreaking times?

 The Old Testament prophet Jeremiah is called the weeping prophet.
 When you read his journal, you understand why.
 In the midst of sadness and despair, Jeremiah received hope.
 How did he do it?